getodk/docs/src/form-question-types.rst

   on the **survey** sheet.

 :th:`name`
-  The canonical identifier for a specific choice.
+  The identifier for a specific choice.
 This value is what is stored on the completed form.
 If you :ref:`refer to a select response using a variable <variables>`, the :th:`name` string is returned.

-  As with the **survey** sheet, :th:`name` must not include spaces.
+  As in the **survey** sheet, the :th:`name` for a choice must not include spaces.

 :th:`label`
   The user-facing text displayed for the choice.

-Select widgets can :ref:`include images as choices <select-columns-widget>`.

 .. contents::
   :local: